 Eurasian Plate - 67,800,000 sq km

 The Eurasian Plate has an estimated area of 67,800,000 square kilometers.
-It is the third largest of the major tectonic plates.
+It is the third-largest of the major tectonic plates.
 Most of the continents of Europe and Asia are in the Eurasian Plate.
-A number of geological formations can be found on the Eurasian Plate, the most prominent of which is the the Himalayan ranges.
-The Himalayan mountains formed as a result of a collision between the Eurasian Plate and the Indian Plate.
-The Eurasian Plate is a geologically active plate, with volcanoes and earthquakes occuring in its territory.
+Several geological formations can be found on this plate, the most prominent of which is the Himalayan Range.
+The Himalayan mountains formed as a result of the collision between the Eurasian Plate and the Indian Plate.
+The Eurasian Plate is a geologically active plate, with volcanoes and earthquakes occurring in its territory.

 African Plate - 61,300,000 sq km

 The African plate is the fourth largest tectonic plate with an estimated area of 61,300,000 square kilometers.
 Most of the African continent is on the African Plate.
 The African Plate also includes substantial parts of the Indian and Atlantic Oceans.
 The Plate is slowly splitting at the East African Rift Valley which runs from the Red Sea to Kenya.
 Notably, the Italian island of Sicily is also a part of the African Plate.